geekobueno/HikariFlix-Mobile-Frontend/README.md

-# TachiAnime-Frontend
+# HikariFlix-Frontend
-The mobile frontend for the TachiAnime project
+The mobile frontend for the HikarFlix project

 built with react native and expo